rishirajcode/rishirajcode/README.md

 <p>
 I am a software engineer.
 I graduated from Maulana Abul Kalam Azad University of Technology with a Computer Science and Engineering degree in 2022.
 I love developing and exploring new things in computer science.
  <br>
-Previously I worked as an intern at NIT Durgapur as an Android developer I worked closely with technologies, and I am adept at creating interactive visualizations using Power BI to communicate findings effectively.
+Previously I worked as an intern at NIT Durgapur as an Android developer, I worked closely with technologies, and I am adept at creating interactive visualizations using Power BI to communicate findings effectively.
 Together, let us explore ways to leverage the potential of data through connection and exploration! <br>
 I am open to opportunities to work on initiatives and responsibilities in data analytics roles...

 My Site: [https://rishirajcode.in/](https://rishirajcode.in) <br>